 21. Any Member disciplined or excluded from the Club under Rule 20, or person whose application for membership has been refused by the Committee under Rule 10, may lodge an appeal with the Committee within three months of the relevant decision and shall thereupon have the right to demand that the matter be referred to three arbitrators.
 The arbitrators shall each be either an Ordinary or a Life Member and none of them shall be serving on the Committee or shall have been serving on the Committee at the time of the relevant decision that is subject to appeal.
 The arbitrators shall be chosen as follows: one chosen by the Committee, one by the aggrieved party and one by the two arbitrators.
 In the event that the first two arbitrators fail to agree on a third, the third arbitrator shall be appointed by England Athletics or another relevant organising body as shall be nominated by the Committee.
 Such arbitrators shall have the power by their award to annul the disciplinary action or exclusion, or to annul it subject to the performance of any condition which the arbitrators may think fit to impose.
 The arbitrators’ decision shall be final.
 Persons whose exclusion or refusal is upheld on appeal, or who have not appealed within three months, may not reapply for membership.

-22. The Honorary Officers of the Club shall be the Chairman, the Treasurer and the Secretary who shall be elected by the Members at the Annual General Meeting and in accordance with the Rules governing such procedures and shall remain in office until the end of the Annual General Meeting on the year their term expires.
+22. The Honorary Officers of the Club shall be the Chairman, the Treasurer, the Secretary, and Memberships Secretary who shall be elected by the Members at the Annual General Meeting and in accordance with the Rules governing such procedures and shall remain in office until the end of the Annual General Meeting on the year their term expires.

-23. Together, the three Honorary Officers of the Club are responsible for the normal operations of the Club within the policies and targets set by the Committee.
-To assist the Honorary Officers, they may delegate and assign tasks to other members of the Club.
+23. Together, the four Honorary Officers of the Club are responsible for the normal operations of the Club within the policies and targets set by the Committee.
+To assist the Honorary Officers, there are other non-elected roles which form the Committee.

-24. The management of the Club, except as may otherwise be provided by the Rules from time to time, shall be deputed to a Committee (together the members of the Committee) consisting of: i) the Chairman, Secretary and Treasurer; and ii) not more than 2 other Ordinary Committee Members all to be elected by the Annual General Meeting in accordance with the respective provisions of the Rules governing such elections.
+24. The management of the Club, except as may otherwise be provided by the Rules from time to time, shall be deputed to a Committee (together the members of the Committee) consisting of: i) the Chairman, Secretary, Treasurer and Memberships Secretary elected at the Annual General Meeting in accordance with the respective provisions of the Rules governing such elections and ii) Ordinary Committee Members.

 26. In fulfilling the Functional Roles of the Club, the Ordinary Committee Members in charge of the Role may delegate the implementation of the role’s components to managers and captains, who shall be Members of the Club.
 The Ordinary Committee Member shall report to and advise the Committee on the status of tasks and events in their area.

-27. The Honorary Officers and Ordinary Committee Members shall be elected annually, and serve for the period from the adjournment of the AGM at which they are elected until the adjournment of the following AGM, or the Term of the Committee, except as otherwise provided in these Rules.
-Officers and Committee Members shall be eligible for re-election, except if excluded elsewhere in these Rules.
-Officers and Committee Members should ideally hold office for a minimum of two years and no longer than four years.
+27. The Honorary Officers shall be elected annually, and serve for the period from the adjournment of the AGM at which they are elected until the adjournment of the following AGM, or the Term of the Committee, except as otherwise provided in these Rules.
+Officers shall be eligible for re-election, except if excluded elsewhere in these Rules.
+All Officers and Committee Members should ideally hold office for a minimum of two years and no longer than four years.

 28. The Committee may act notwithstanding any vacancy in its numbers so long as the number of members of the Committee entitled to vote is not reduced below two thirds of the number of elected committee members, in which case it shall be entitled to act only for the purpose of appointing or arranging the election of new members of the Committee.